|

 A, B-1 (thiamine), B-2 (riboflavin), and E are probably also helpful.
 Vitamin

-may be dripped directly onto a bedsore, painlessly.
-The benefits are more rapid
+capsules may be dripped directly onto a bedsore, painlessly.
+The benefits are

 always best, and vitamin supplementation is about as conservative as it gets.

-healing will take weeks, you can expect to see real improvement.
-Reconstructive
+although healing will take weeks, you can expect to see real improvement.

-surgery is the last resort.
-Think about this: if a patient cannot keep their
+Reconstructive surgery is the last resort.
+Think about this: if a patient

-normal skin well, how are they going to recover from a skin graft?
-Do not
+cannot keep their normal skin well, how are they going to recover from a skin

-subject a patient, especially an elderly patient to such pain and trauma if
+graft?
+Do not subject a patient, especially an elderly patient to such pain

-you can possibly avoid it.
+and trauma if you can possibly avoid it.
 And yes, you can possibly avoid it.
-But you will not
+But you will

 own eyes, so don’t try to tell me differently: hospitals are not trying